When we first started researching places we wanted to see in the Philippines, we had a list that would have taken nearly 3 months to get through.

 Truthfully, two weeks isn’t much time in the Philippines.
 It is a country made up of islands, and therefore transportation can be (understandably) challenging.
 If you want to visit more than one island during your visit, you will likely need to devote an entire day to travel.

 The itinerary below is an adaption of what we followed.
-We altered it a bit based on some things we would have changed, and came up with what we think is a pretty badass route for a first-time trip to the Philippines.
+We altered it a bit based on some things we would have changed, and came up with what we think is a pretty badass route for a first-time visit to the Philippines.

 Before your trip: